mohisa302/AIR-Climate/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the whole Microverse community for their help and contributions towards this project.
+I would like to thank the [OpenWeathe API](https://openweathermap.org/api/air-pollution) for their amazing database, and [Nelson Sakwa](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) for the incredible design!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE.md) licensed.
+This project is [MIT](./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>